Cost guide · Junk removal

 DIY vs pro

-DIY junk removal is feasible for: small loads where the customer has appropriate transportation, time, and disposal facility access.
-Truck rental + disposal fees for typical 1/2 load: $75-$200 + significant time investment.
-Professional service value: same-day or next-day convenience, no truck rental complexity, no disposal facility navigation, no liability for improperly disposed items.
+DIY junk removal is feasible for small loads where the customer has appropriate transportation, time, and disposal facility access.
+Truck rental plus disposal fees for a typical 1/2 load run $75–$200, plus a significant time investment.
+Professional service delivers same-day or next-day convenience, no truck rental complexity, no disposal facility navigation, and no liability for improperly disposed items.

 Junk removal — frequently asked